matn7/CS-Notes/src/main/java/compact/compact.md

 - Chaining multiple functions together:
     - The `Function` interface can also be used to chain multiple functions together.
-    - For example, the following code chains together the `suare` and `toUpperCase` functions defined in the above examples:
+    - For example, the following code chains together the `square` and `toUpperCase` functions defined in the above examples:

 ```java
 // no sense example but for idea